Buying Property in Javea — Complete Legal Guide

 Step 6: Registration and Taxes

-Budget approximately 12–14% on top of the purchase price for a resale property, which includes: Transfer Tax (ITP) at 10%, notary fees (0.5–1%), Land Registry fees (0.5–1%), legal fees, and the Plusvalía municipal tax (paid by the seller unless agreed otherwise).
-For new builds from a developer, VAT (IVA) at 10% plus stamp duty (AJD) at 1.5% applies instead of ITP.
+Budget approximately 12–14% on top of the purchase price for a resale property, which includes: Transfer Tax (ITP), notary fees (per official schedule), Land Registry fees (per official schedule), legal fees, and the Plusvalía municipal tax (paid by the seller unless agreed otherwise).
+For new builds from a developer, VAT (IVA) plus stamp duty (AJD) at 1.5% applies instead of ITP.

 Frequently Asked Questions